Can you develop a photographic memory?

-Go to the 3rd image and repeat the whole procedure starting from the first image.
-With a little bit of practice you will easily remember a long sequence of photos in order.
-Forwards and backwards.
+Go to the 3rd image and repeat the whole procedure, starting with the first image.
+With a little practice, you’ll remember a long sequence of photos in sequence.
+Forwards and backward.

-If you challenge your mind with these simple exercises and practice this for 14 days and you will gain a dramatic difference in your visual memory power.
+If you challenge your mind with these simple exercises, practice for 14 days daily, you’ll improve your visual memory dramatically.

-Try this for yourself, impress yourself and realize you can bring your visual memory to a new level.
-And, if you put in enough time, maybe you’ll be able to pride yourself having a photographic memory.
+Try it for yourself.
+Realize you can bring your visual memory to a new level.
+And, who knows, if you invest serious time in practicing, maybe you’ll be able to develop a photographic memory.